Elena-tech/umap_3D_and_API/README.md

    - For **Windows**, open your command prompt and run:
      ```
-     python -m venv venv
+     python -m venv .venv
      ```

    - For **macOS/Linux**, open your terminal and run:
      ```
-     python3 -m venv venv
+     python3 -m venv .venv
      ```
-   Replace `venv` with the name you want to give to your virtual environment.
+   Replace `.venv` with the name you want to give to your virtual environment.

 2. **Activate the Virtual Environment:**